PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 # Numerical Formats

 It's easy to forget that Stata code is operating a computer with very different rules for counting and numbers than we have in the real world.
-Ado (the language of .do files) allows for a high-level of what computer scientists call [abstraction]([https://en.wikipedia.org/wiki/Abstraction_layer), where the programmer do not have to explicitly command the computer to do low-level tasks like allocating memory, defining where data should be stored, or how the computer should round values that can't be precisely displayed in binary.
-This is rarely important, but there are a few cases where it is highly relevant for us.
+Ado (the language of .do files) allows for a high-level [abstraction](https://en.wikipedia.org/wiki/Abstraction_layer), where the programmer does not have to explicitly command the computer to do low-level tasks like allocating memory, defining where data should be stored, or how the computer should round values that can't be precisely displayed in binary.
+This is rarely important, but there are a few cases where these processes, like precision of stored data, is highly relevant for statistical tasks and may need to be specified.
 These cases are:

-If you don't read any more the key takeaways are that:
 - IDs should be stored as string variables or have less than 8 digits if the storage type of the variable is a float
 - Asserts should only compare similar storage types.
   - All values in stata (e.g. `1` or `` `r(N)'``) are treated as doubles